-From there, Fignon went on to thwart any challenges from his opponents and to win the Tour de France, making him the youngest rider to claim victory in the French Grand Tour since 1933.
+From there, Fignon went on to thwart any challenges from his opponents and win the Tour de France, making him the youngest rider to claim victory in the French Grand Tour since 1933.

-In 1984, Hinault moved to the new La Vie Claire team, established by the French entrepreneur Bernard Tapie and directed by Swiss coach Paul Koechli, while Fignon stayed with the Renault team and became its team leader.
+In 1984, Hinault moved to the new La Vie Claire team, established by the French entrepreneur Bernard Tapie and directed by Swiss coach Paul Koechli, while Fignon stayed with the Renault team and became its new team leader.

 During the 1984 Giro d’Italia, Fignon was in the lead near the end of the race, with Italian Francesco Moser in second place.
 The highest mountain stage, where Fignon could have extended his lead as the better climber, was cancelled by race organizers “due to bad weather”.

 In one of the more outrageous actions ever seen in a major race, camera helicopters were allowed to fly close to the riders during the final time trial.